 David P. is currently a Curriculum Writing Team Lead for Illustrative Mathematics, writing and editing materials for the Middle School curriculum.
 David taught high school mathematics in Tennessee and Missouri for 10 years prior to joining IM.
-David has a masters degree in mathematics from Vanderbilt University and can be found tweeting @calcdave with other teachers about classroom activities and general topics.
+David has a masters degree in mathematics from Vanderbilt University.

 Tricia B. teaches math content courses for pre-service elementary teachers and provides professional learning to K–12 math teachers in her role as the K-12 Outreach Specialist for the Mathematics Department at the University of Oregon.
 She has been involved with efforts to promote coherence in math education over the past 15 years, consulting on projects such as Standards For Success, Smarter Balanced Digital Library, and review of Khan Academy CCSSM items.
 She is a member of the UO’s Teaching Academy and a participant in the Summer Institutes for Scientific Teaching to improve implementation of best pedagogical practices in her own teaching.
 With a rocky start in elementary math that eventually led to a Masters in Mathematics from the University of Oregon, Tricia is passionate about supporting teachers in discovering the wonder and power of mathematics for themselves and their students.